pavlarsen/Final_Project/README.md

 ## Project Steps
-1. Theme and database selection
+1. Theme and database selection.
-2. Data preprocessing
+2. Data preprocessing.
-3. Loading the data into SQL
+3. Loading the data into SQL and joining our tables.
+4. Constructing our Machine Learning Model.
+5. Data analysis and visualization.

 ---